Costeer/101st-Wiki-Remade/mmw-content/101 Training Program/code-of-conduct.md

 ---
 1. Uphold and salute your Commanding Officers with unwavering respect and obedience, for they are the mighty beacons guiding our glorious crusade.
 Follow the chain of command diligently, as a true patriot would.

-2. Stay as active as a hyper charged Patriot Armor!
+2. Stay as active as a hyper-charged Patriot Armor!
 If you're to embark on a covert mission away from the battlefield for an extended period, report your absence promptly.
 Remember, inactivity is akin to surrendering to the enemy and will result in assignment to the dreaded Freedom Camp.

 3. Let freedom reign, but keep it PG-13!
 No hint of nudity, lewdness, or anything that might make General Brash blush.
 We're all about spreading democracy, not indecency.
 And remember, even your profile picture should be as pure as the stars and stripes.